| | Because in our 12 months in government we set an

 some elements were the effective force behind the May 19 insurrection of

+parliament.
 George Speight's attempt to takeover Government failed

 but the army completed the process put in place by Speight, making sure it